takuma-yoneda/lmn/README.md

 $ pip install lmn
 ```
 ### ▶️&nbsp;&nbsp;Configuration
-In your project directory, place configuration file at `project_dir/.lmn.json5`.
+All you need is to place a single configuration file at `project_dir/.lmn.json5` (on your local machine).
 The config file looks like:
 <details>
 <summary>Example Configuration</summary>